silastittes/lasthenia_docker/README.md

 # lasthenia_docker

-Container for reproducing results in Grow where you thrive, or where only you can survive?
+Container for reproducing results in, "Grow where you thrive, or where only you can survive?
 An analysis of performance curve evolution in a clade with diverse habitat affinities."

 To use this container (assuming Docker is installed), build the container from DockerHub locally and connect with: